fermyon/developer/content/spin/v2/running-apps.md

 * If you run an application from the file system (a TOML file), Spin saves a copy of the application output and error messages.
 This is saved in the `.spin/logs` directory, under the directory containing the manifest file.
 * If you run an application from a registry reference, Spin does not save a copy of the application output and error messages; they are only printed to the console.

 To control logging, pass the `--log-dir` flag.
-The logs will be saved to the specified directory (no matter whether the application is local or remote).
+The logs will be saved to the specified directory (no matter whether the application is local or remote):

 <!-- @selectiveCpy -->